Corgi Developmental Stages and Puppy Culture

 We start matching puppies with their new owners when we feel that we have an idea of each puppy’s personality.
 People on our waiting list will select their puppy first.
 Since we know their personalities, we will help you to make sure that you find the right puppy to fit your family and lifestyle.
 New owners need to work on purchasing all necessary supplies, finding a veterinarian, and puppy-proofing the house.

 Individual crate training with the doors on, potty training and leash training are focused on this week.
-We continue to expose the puppies with new enriching activities such as scent games and food puzzles.
+We continue to expose the puppies to new enriching activities such as scent games and food puzzles.
 Microchipping is performed and we continue to match the right puppy with the right home this week.

 New owners need to log into our Buyer Resource area on the website and look at our guide to make bringing home your puppy as easy as possible.
 Feel free to download pictures of your puppy.

 We will make sure that new owners receive contracts and invoices.
 Please read it thoroughly, let us know if you have questions, sign and send it back.
 We also need to finalize pick or delivery plans at this time.

 Puppies often undergo a second fear period around 8 weeks old where once again they become afraid of things that they were not afraid of before.
 We continue to work but watch them closely and make sure they feel safe when going through this period.
 This is why we do not let our puppies leave this week.